-How is progress tracked and when is reporting due?
+• How is progress tracked and when is reporting due?

 Progress is tracked through annual reporting on nine metrics (table 1) as well as the accomplishment of actions organized under seven Trail Challenge elements (table 3).
 The majority of the metrics are part of regular annual reporting for National Forest System trails and the Volunteers and Services program.
-The remaining metrics will be reported through ArcGIS Online surveys for district, forest, grassland, and regional trail leads.
+The remaining metrics are reported through an ArcGIS Online survey for districts..
 Forests and grassland units should designate an individual to enter Trail Challenge accomplishments through a Survey123 form.
 The designated person requires an ArcGIS Online account.